ACCESS-NRI/um2nc-standalone/integration/INTEGRATION_README.md

 * m01s30i204 Temperature on PLEV grid
 * m01s05i216 Precipitation

+### Comparison data
+For each of the above data choices, the following netCDF variants were produced:

+* `mask`: produced with the `--nohist` flag only.
+* `nomask`: produced with the `--nomask` and `--nohist` flags.
+* `hist`: produced with no flags.
+These files will have a conversion datestamp in their history attribute.

 ## Data versions
 The `um2nc` version to compare against can be selected with the `-v` flag.